dotnet/csharpstandard/standard/interfaces.md

 The accessors of an interface indexer declaration correspond to the accessors of a class indexer declaration ([§15.9](classes.md#159-indexers)), except that the accessor body shall always be a semicolon.
 Thus, the accessors simply indicate whether the indexer is read-write, read-only, or write-only.

-All the formal parameter types of an interface indexer shall be input-safe.
-In addition, any `out` or `ref` formal parameter types shall also be output-safe.
+All the formal parameter types of an interface indexer shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)).
+In addition, any output or reference formal parameter types shall also be output-safe.

-> *Note*: Even `out` parameters are required to be input-safe, due to common implementation restrictions. *end note*
+> *Note*: Output parameters are required to be input-safe due to common implementation restrictions. *end note*

 The type of an interface indexer shall be output-safe if there is a get accessor, and shall be input-safe if there is a set accessor.